Home > Media & Resource > Blog

 How to select a right overhead crane?

-• Overhead bridge cranes can have many different configurations and the primary options to consider are one or two beams (more often referred to as a single girder or double girder design), freestanding or building supported, and finally, top running vs. under-hung.
+• overhead bridge cranes can have many different configurations and the primary options to consider are one or two beams (more often referred to as a single girder or double girder design), freestanding or building supported, and finally, top running vs. under-hung.

 • Whether the bridge is top-running or under-hung is dependent on the design of the building structure and the space requirements needed for lift operations.